ENTtea/DIT-Assignments/A2/README.md

-# Implementation of Image Geometric Transformation
+# Implementation of DIP with torch
 This repository is Jiahao Zhang's implementation of Assignment_02 of DIP.

 ## Requirements